 Novice Benchmark Interpersonal Listening/Speaking or Signing I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
-This is my goal. l can do this with help.
+This is my goal.
+I can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 How can I exchange information and ideas in conversations?
 I can request and provide information by asking and answering practiced and some original questions on familiar and everyday topics, using simple sentences most of the time.
 Examples I can I can exchange information about things to do in my town.
 I can exchange information about which classes are harder or easier than others and why.
 I can ask and respond to some simple questions about an infographic.
 I can contribute to a conversation about a story by identifying who, what, where and when.
-I can ask and answer questions about a job opening. x How can I meet my needs in conversations?
+I can ask and answer questions about a job opening.
+X How can I meet my needs in conversations?
 I can interact with others to meet my basic needs related to routine everyday activities, using simple sentences and questions most of the time.
 Examples I can I can ask for directions when I'm lost.
 I can interact with a partner to plan who will do what for an upcoming project and when.
 I can exchange advice to choose an outfit for an event.
 I can confirm with my partner the time, place and reason for a meeting.
 I can interact with a partner to decide whether to cancel an event given the weather forecast.
 X How can I express and react to preferences and opinions in conversations?
-I can express, ask about, and react to preferences, feelings or opinions on familiar topics, using simple sentences most of the time and asking questions to keep the conversation on topic.
-Examples I can I can exchange recommendations about the best apps for different purposes.
-I can interact with friends to identify the kinds of photos I think are appropriate to post on social media.
-I can compare schedules with a friend to identify who has a harder week ahead.
-I can exchange opinions about my school's cafeteria food.
-I can exchange with others some ideas about ways to stay healthy. x